naiades-jsi/braila-approximate-leakage/README.md

 Check for messages from this app:
 ```~/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic braila_leakage_groups --from-beginning```

-## Service output description
+# Service output description

+## Correct output example

-Below you see a sample output of the service.
+Below you see an example output when the service processes the data correctly.
 ```
 {
     "timestamp": 1637239315,
     "timestamp-processed-at": 1637239315,
+    "status": 200,
     "critical-sensor": "SenzorComunarzi-NatVech",
     "deviation": 29.32,
     "method": "JNB",